 The negative signal sent by surging buy-backs is their increasing leverage.
 54% of firms had buy-backs more than they earned in the first quarter of 2018.
 When firms splurge on their own stock, it is a sign of excessive optimism.
 Note that, last time they did was right before the 2008 crash.

 Jan De Loecker and Jan Eeckhout in GLOBAL MARKET POWER1 using financial statements of 70,000 firms in 134 countries, examined markups [selling prices divided by production costs] and found average markups rose from 1.1 in 1980 to 1.6 in 2016.
 America and Europe saw the biggest increases.
 But many emerging markets markups barely rose.
 In China they fell.
 That suggests rich-world firms may have been able to increase markups by outsourcing to cut labor costs.
 Another possibility is that corporate concentration may have increased because of lax antitrust enforcement or the growing heft of companies benefitting from network effects, like internet firms.
 APPLE's staggering earnings was \$60billion, or \$8 per person on Earth.

-As Peter Orszag, Obama's former DIRECTOR OF MANAGEMENT AND BUDGET, later at CITIGROUP, and Jason Furman, Silicon Barack Obama's CHAIR OF COUNCIL OF ECONOMIC ADVISORS, reported in a research paper that two-thirds of nonfinancial firms that had managed to achieve a return on invested capital of 45% or more between 2010 and 2014 were in either health care or information technology sectors.
+As Peter Orszag, Obama's former DIRECTOR OF MANAGEMENT AND BUDGET, later at CITIGROUP, and Jason Furman, Barack Obama's CHAIR OF COUNCIL OF ECONOMIC ADVISORS, reported in a research paper that two-thirds of nonfinancial firms that had managed to achieve a return on invested capital of 45% or more between 2010 and 2014 were in either health care or information technology sectors.
 What allowed such gigantic profits and enormous CEO compensation in these sectors were market power.
 Silicon Valley saw no need to apologize.
 Theirs was the great technological and entrepreneurial success story of the late 20th and early21st centuries.

 Antitrust, data protection and intrusive tax investigations were, as far as Tim Cook, CEO of APPLE was concerned, nothing more than "political crap", antiquated road bumps on the highway to the future.
-As tech oligarch Peter Theil of venture capital firm FOUNDERS FUND told audiences and readers, "Creating value isn't enough - you also need to capture some of the value you That depends on market power.
+As tech oligarch Peter Theil told audiences and readers, "Creating value isn't enough - you also need to capture some of the value you create."
+That depends on market power.
 "Americans mythologize competition and credit it with saving us from socialist bread lines." but Theil knew better.
 As far as he was concerned, "Capitalism and competition are opposites.
 Capitalism is premised on the accumulation of capital, but under perfect competition all profits get competed away.
 The lesson for entrepreneur is clear.....
 Competition is for losers."
-Theil is a Trump supporter an Ayn Rand libertarian who is critical of government and even education.
-Each year he offers hundreds of thousands of dollars to encourage students to drop out of college and start companies instead.
-Silicon Valley has had a core Ayn Rand liberalism that justifies their sense of freedom from any costly social responsibility for the downsides of their products and services.
-Theirs is an "Greed is good" ethos overlaid with contempt for government intervention and "move fast and disrupt everything" mentality.

 It is to the George W. Bush era that dismantled most of the checks on industry concentration and helped to shape the present state of US economy.
 American industry reached levels of concentration arguably unseen since the original Trust era.
-A full 75% of industries witnessed increased concentration from 1997 to 2012 according to Gustavo Grullon1.
-The AT&T monopoly which had been forced to divide itself into 8 companies, was allowed to reconstitute itself into VERIZON and AT&T. AT&T bought DirecTV and TIME WARNER.
+A full 75% of industries witnessed increased concentration from 1997 to 2012 according to Gustavo Grullon.
+The AT&T monopoly which had been forced to divide itself into 8 companies, was allowed to reconstitute itself into VERIZON and AT&T. AT&T bought DirecTV and TIME WARNER (Grullon, Larkin and Michaely, 2017).